-A One-Day Sightseeing Itinerary in Iwakuni (Yamaguchi) and Kure (Hiroshima)
+A One-Day Sightseeing Itinerary in Iwakuni City (Yamaguchi) and Kure City (Hiroshima)

-Take off from Haneda Airport in the morning and let the stunning blue of the Seto Inland Sea lift your spirits—just 1 hour and 45 minutes later, you’ll arrive in another world.
+Departing from Haneda Airport in the morning, your heart races as you gaze down at the blue Seto Inland Sea from above—just 1 hour and 45 minutes to a completely different world.

-From Iwakuni City in Yamaguchi Prefecture, home to one of Japan’s three great bridges—Kintai Bridge, to Kure City in Hiroshima Prefecture, once a key naval base.
-This one-day itinerary offers a rich blend of history and culture, all doable on a day trip from Tokyo.
+From Iwakuni City in Yamaguchi Prefecture, where Kintai Bridge—one of Japan’s three most famous bridges—spans the Nishiki River, to Kure City in Hiroshima Prefecture, once a vital naval stronghold.
+We present a luxurious one-day travel plan packed with history and culture that you can fully enjoy even on a day trip from Tokyo.

 8:40 am Iwakuni Kintaikyo Airport